There is a thin protective layer on the top of your skin right now.

 Soaps and facial cleansers with surfactants are the main disruptors of both the skin barrier and the acid mantle.

 They may leave your skin feeling “squeaky clean,” but that really translates into “acid-mantle-stripped” feeling.
 Healthy skin can recover rather quickly – after several hours or so (some reports say even 24 hours).
-Daily use of alkaline products, however, gradually wears off your skin and its ability to regenerate the new acid mantle.

 2. Environmental assaults